grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 distance.

-After a few failed capture attempts, the team splits in two: AB2 and I head off to the reserve before it gets dark, Steve and Kate go after the lamb.
+After a few failed capture attempts, the team splits in two: AB2 and I head off to the reserve before it gets dark, Dixon and Kate go after the lamb.
 I wonder out loud if we'll ever see them again.

 We cross the bridge and scoot into the reserve.
 There is indeed a warden, equipped with the usual scope.
-A lot of chat follows, but none of it is tern related, so I get my own scope set up and have a stare down at the large group of terns sitting on the edge of the beach.
+A lot of chat follows, but none of it is tern-related, so I get my own scope set up and have a stare down at the large group of terns sitting on the edge of the beach.